magento/devdocs/guides/v2.2/cloud/live/stage-prod-migrate-prereq.md

 For Pro plan projects, you must merge your completed development code to the `Integration` branch.
 Only the Integration environment branch can deploy to Staging, then Production.

-For **first time setup** to migrate your database and deploy code to Staging or Production, you will:
+For **first time setup** to migrate your database and deploy code to Staging or Production, complete the following steps:

 1. Create a support ticket to [migrate deployment hooks](#pro-yaml).
 In this ticket, include your public SSH keys to add to Staging and Production.

 1. Get your [access URLs and SSH](#pro-urls) for Staging and Production.

 1. [Add your public SSH key](#add-public-ssh-key) to your {{ site.data.var.ece }} project environments.

 If you have not done so already, set up [Fastly CDN services]({{ page.baseurl }}/cloud/cdn/cloud-fastly.html) on your Staging and Production environments.
 See [Fastly set up]({{ page.baseurl }}/cloud/cdn/configure-fastly.html#upload-vcl-snippets).